smogledore/smogledore.github.io/content/portfolio/humanize-meetings.md

 </div>

-#### Entry point

-<div class="mb-5">One of our design principles is to let users shine.
-Meetings are their time in the spotlight, so we want to make the interface as non-intrusive as possible.
-We usually try to reuse existing elements as new entry points to keep a light visual, so the existing Hand Raise button was our best candidate, as it’s also a way to react.
-A split button variant of the button component was available in our design system, so we used it to provide an emoji selection in a reaction popup.
-We also synced with the mobile team to check how this entry point might work on other devices.</div>

 #### Research

 This potential solution requiring a significant effort to be implemented, we decided to conduct some user testing to validate the interest and benefits of such a feature.
 We also wanted to check discoverability with the selected entry-point and get insights about the considered set of emojis.
 For this, we did some A/B testing by creating 2 variants of prototypes, with different icons in the react button and a different representation of the reactions feed.